nvennin/test-www/procedures/Procedure_GDP_AGTXC_Establishing_the_authority_of_suppliers_to_supply_medicinal_products.md

 ### Quality
 * Obtain and confirm the bona fides of a new supplier or customer prior to approval.
 * Verify the bona fides for each supplier and customer.
-* Add approved suppliers to supplier register as per *Outsourced Activities*.
+* Add approved suppliers to supplier register as per [Outsourced Activities][HBQIN].
 Add approved customers to the bona fide tracker upon approval of the Bona Fides.
 * Perform annual review to confirm bona fides of suppliers and customers.
 * Maintain a bona fide tracker to ensure timely review on a periodic basis of Supplier and Customer Bona fide licence approval status.
 * Perform routine reviews of customers and suppliers to detect compliance issues.